Skip to Content

 Combine several trails in Yoho National Park near Field to make an epic loop that takes in the spectacular Iceline and Whaleback Trails.
 The views of nearby peaks and waterfalls are breathtaking.
 Choose from two backcountry campgrounds along the way.

-More Info: See Yoho National Park for trail info and reservations.
+More Info: Get trail details in my Yoho Valley Loop backpacking guide.
+See Yoho National Park for reservations.

 Berg Lake